‘No expectations’: Bangladesh election means little to 1m Rohingya refugees

 While Rohingya leaders push back against the community being characterised as responsible for crime and violence in parts of Bangladesh, those concerns extend beyond locals in Cox’s Bazar.

-“People are getting impatient with the lingering Rohingya issue in Bangladesh,” Major General Shahidul Haque, a former diplomat and Bangladeshi defence attache to Myanmar, told Al Jazeera.
+“People are getting impatient with the lingering Rohingya issue in Bangladesh,” Major-General Shahidul Haque, a former diplomat and Bangladeshi defence attache to Myanmar, told Al Jazeera.
 “It is impacting our law and order situation and our national security.
 I have attended seminars this week where everybody is worried and wants this solved.
 They are expecting the next government to solve the issue.”

 What that solution will look like is unclear.